 Video on Emphathy

 Our organisations are infested with senior staff members that have a huge iron curtain pulled around their desk area.
-And you might learn that the hard way.

 Unfortunately, in our organisations we end up managed by senior position staff members that are too big for you to approach them and ask a question, while at the same time they are teaching us to be very approachable.
 Definitely, you don´t predicate with an example.